Our Environmental Protection Initiatives and Climate Change Response

 -100% (Net zero emissions)

 *1 Scope 1 consists of direct emissions from the Company’s activities, such as the use of fuel.
 Scope 2 consists of indirect emissions attributable to such factors as sources of purchased energy.
+The scope of calculation comprises Meiji Yasuda Life Insurance Company and its domestic consolidated subsidiaries (Meiji Yasuda General Insurance Co., Ltd., Meiji Yasuda Asset Management Company Ltd. and Meiji Yasuda System Technology Company Limited), as well as its consolidated overseas subsidiaries, namely, Meiji Yasuda America Incorporated, StanCorp Financial Group, Inc. and Pacific Guardian Life Insurance Company, Limited.

-*3 Figures represent reduction targets for Scope 1 & 2 emissions from domestic listed companies we invest in via stock, corporate bonds and other financing.
+*4 Representing reduction targets for Scope 1 & 2 emissions from domestic listed companies we invest in via stock, corporate bonds and other financing.

 Environmental Data

-CO2 Emissions from Meiji Yasuda Life*1
+CO2 Emissions from Meiji Yasuda*1

 Scope 1&2(t-CO2)